-Zoila is in her tenth year as assistant director in the Office of Diversity and Multicultural Affairs.
+Zoila is in her eleventh year as assistant director in the Office of Diversity and Multicultural Affairs.
 She manages daily operations, interfaces directly with students, faculty and trainees, and represents the office and its interests at the local, regional and national levels.
 She has been a leader in the growing program and support offerings in the ODMA.
 Zoila, who grew up in New Jersey, received her B.A in Public Communications and a minor in Spanish from Ramapo College of New Jersey, and her M.Ed in Educational Leadership from Salem State University and is currently working on a Doctorate of Education.

 Natasha Rosa, BA